 B. Appeals Process

 1. Institutions seeking to appeal the removal or denial of participation in SARA must notify the State Portal Entity Contact in writing of the intent to appeal and must do so within five (5) days after receiving the notice of denial or removal.
-For current participating institutions, if the notice is not received within five (5) days, the State Portal Entity Contact will begin continuethe process to officially remove the institution from SARA by notifying the NC-SARA staff.
+For current participating institutions, if the notice is not received within five (5) days, the State Portal Entity Contact will begin continue the process to officially remove the institution from SARA by notifying the NC-SARA staff of the institution’s decision not to appeal the State Portal Entity decision.

 2. Institutions that notify the State Portal Entity Contact of the intent to appeal must submit an official appeal, consisting of a letter stating the reason for appealing and supporting documentation, within seven (7) days after submitting the notice of intent to appeal.